danimatasd/MUJOCO-AIDL/README.md

 As you can see, the architecture follows a common pattern in reinforcement learning called the actor-critic method.
 The actor network generates a policy distribution over actions, while the critic network estimates the value of each state or state-action pair.
 The actor uses the critic's estimates to improve the policy, while the critic learns to predict the expected returns accurately.

 #### Hyperparameters <a name="hyperparameters2"></a>

+> See the [hyperparameter glossary](#glossary) for an explanation of each hyperparameter

+After performing the sweep, these were the hyperparameters that gave us the best reward for the experiment:

     hparams = {
         'gamma' : 0.99,
         'log_interval' : 50,